On the computational tractability of statistical estimation on amenable graphs: Results for asymptotically amenable graphs

+In other words, for each $\eps$, there exists $M(\eps)$ such that, for all $n$ large enough, all but a fraction $\eps$ of the vertices $u$ have neighborhood of size bounded by $M(\eps)$.
+Hence $\mu_{G_n,u}(x)$ can be estimated for all but a fraction $\eps$ of the vertices in linear time. \end{itemize} Notice that we can safely neglect $o(n)$ atypical vertices for our purposes.
+For instance, the matrix estimation risk \eqref{risk} is bounded away in the present setting (unless the channel $Q$ is noiseless), and therefore ignoring $o(n)$ vertices has a negligible impact on the asymptotic risk.

-Do the local estimates $\widehat{\mu}_{u,l,G_n}$ provide good approximations of the actual marginals $\mu_{u,G_n}$?
-Our first result shows that this is the case for asymptotically amenable graphs, for almost all $\eps>0$, and on average over vertices in $G_n$. \begin{customthm}{B} Let $G_n = (V_n,E_n)$ be a sequence of finite graphs (with $|V_n| = n$) that converges locally--weakly to an infinite, locally finite, transitive and amenable graph $G = (V,E)$.
+Do the local estimates $\widehat{\mu}_{G_n,u,l}$ provide good approximations of the actual marginals $\mu_{G_n,u}$?
+Our first result shows that this is the case for asymptotically amenable graphs, for almost all $\eps>0$, and on average over vertices in $G_n$. \begin{customthm}{B} Let $G_n = (V_n,E_n)$ be a sequence of finite graphs (with $|V_n| = n$) that converges locally--weakly to random rooted graph $(G,o)\sim \rho$ which is almost surely anchored--amenable and tame.
 Then for almost every $\eps>0$,